aleatory-science/deep-probprog-course/README.md

 * Develop and Solve new Exercises for Bayesian Regression
 * Find Dataset and Solve Exercises for Hidden Markov Models
 * Summarize the BDA exercise in a worksheet, with correct attribution.
-* Summarize the NUTS paper in 3-pages to make it easier to read
-* Update industrial outreach on Aleatory Science website to have company logos instead of table and directly point to this page instead.

 ### Part I - Introduction to Deep Probabilistic Programming